 Free, limited parking at Whitewell.
 Arrive early.

-Braeriach Circular Walk from Whitewell Route Map and GPX Download
+Braeriach Circular Walk from Whitewell Ordnance Survey Map and GPX File Download

 At 1,296m, Braeriach is the third highest mountain in the British Isles after Ben Nevis and Ben Macdui.
 This circular route reaches the summit via the Lairig Ghru and returns via the northern corrie rims and Gleann Einich.